'Awkward Moment' can't put brakes on 'Ride Along''s box office roll

 LOS ANGELES/NEW YORK Buddy cop comedy "Ride Along, starring Kevin Hart and Ice Cube, cruised to a third straight weekend at the top of the box office charts, outearning new release "That Awkward Moment."

-"Ride Along" collected $12.3 million in ticket sales over what was a slow Super Bowl weekend at many domestic movie theaters.
+"Ride Along" collected $12.3 million in ticket sales over what was a slow Super Bowl weekend at many domestic movie theatres.
 The film has collected $93 million since its January 17 release.

 Second place went to the long-running Disney hit, "Frozen," which earned $9.3 million and benefited from newly added "sing-along" shows, pushing its total since opening in late November to more than $360 million, according to box office tracking firm Rentrak.